Why is it important for children to have choices?

 Can my child attend part time?
 What are your attendance requirements?

-Are you a religious school?
+Are you a religious learning center?

 How will you assess students without standardized tests?